-Into separate new 14 mL glass sample vial polymer and surfactants were weighed out and dissolved to a final concentration of 22.5 mg/mL in distilled water.
+Into separate 14 mL glass sample vials, polymer and surfactants were weighed out and dissolved to a final concentration of 22.5 mg/mL in distilled water.
 These solutions were left overnight on a rolling mixer to ensure thorough dissolution.
 Immediately before synthesis of SSPNs, prodrug was removed from the freezer and weighed out in to a fresh 14 mL glass vial.
 Pro drug was dissolved to a final concentration of 10 mg/mL in chloroform and left on a rolling mixer for 10 minutes to ensure thorough dissolution.
 Prodrug was not left rolling in solution for any excess time to prevent hydrolysis.
 For each SSPN sample, 133.4 µL of surfactant, 266.6 µL of polymer, and 100 µL of prodrug was added to a 4 mL glass sample vial.
 This was repeated for all 42 combinations of polymer and surfactant (7x 6) and each prodrug.
 The final composition yielded SSPNs consisting of 1 mg prodrug (10 wt%), 3 mg surfactant (30 wt%) and 6 mg polymer (60 wt%).
 This 1:4 ratio of chloroform to water emulsion was sonicated for 15 seconds with the following protocol: 20% duty cycle; 250 intensity; 500 cycles/burst; frequency sweeping mode.
 This protocol gave an average output of 70W.
 Samples were sonicated in a temperature-controlled water bath set to 4°C. Immediately after sonication, emulsion samples were frozen in liquid nitrogen, prior to freeze drying using a VirTis Bench Top K freeze dryer (SP Scientific, Ipswich, UK) set to -100°C and vacuum of <40 µbar.
 Sample remained in the freezer dryer for 48 hours, after which they were stored in a desiccator at ambient temperature, prior to analysis.